David Grosz, President

 Ashley Levine is the Archivist and Digital Resource Manager of Artifex Press.
 He holds a B.A. in History and M.A. in Archives and Public History from New York University.
 Levine previously held archival positions at the New York University Archives, the United Nations, and Lion TV for PBS, and is currently involved with the Society of American Archivists, serving as the Chair of the Lone Arrangers Communications Subcommittee, and the Editor-in-Chief of the SAA Lone Arrangers newsletter, SOLO.

-Research Associate, Agnes Martin Catalogue Raisonné
+Research Assistant, Agnes Martin Catalogue Raisonné

 Editor, Robert Irwin Catalogue Raisonné